Option Selling: In-Depth Complete Guide

 As you just noticed, the margin requirement for selling 1 lot of option is nearly equal to trading in 1 lot of futures.
 Now, if we compare this to the margin required to buy 1 lot of option, the difference is quite high.

-The reason for the same is that when you buy 1 lot of option, you only pay the premium for that option.
 For example, let’s say, the BankNifty option of 43000 strike is trading at price ₹ 200, then to buy 1 lot of this option will be

 25(size of 1 lot of Banknifty)*200 = ₹ 5000 only.